allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 #### Concurrency

 From the beginning we wanted to make _mongo-migration-stream_ fast - we knew that it would needed to cope with databases having more than 10k writes per second.
-As a result _mongo-migration-stream_ paralellizes migration of one MongoDB database into migration of multiple collections.
+As a result _mongo-migration-stream_ paralellizes migration of one MongoDB database into independent migrations of collections.
 Each database migration consists multiple little _migrators_ in itself - one _migrator_ per collection in the database.

 _Transfer_ process is performed in paralell for each collection in separate `mongodump` and `mongorestore` processes.
 _Synchronization_ process was also implemented concurrently - at the beginning of migration, each collection on _source database_ is watched individually using [Mongo Change Streams with collection target](https://www.mongodb.com/docs/manual/changeStreams/#watch-a-collection--database--or-deployment).
-Each collection has its own queue on which Mongo Change Events are stored.
+All collections have their separate own queues on which Mongo Change Events are stored.
 At final phase of migration, each of these queues is processed independently.

 ![Concurrent migrations](/img/articles/2023-05-28-online-mongodb-migration/concurrent_migrations.png)